F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 - **Access**: This template creates AWS InstanceProfiles and IAM Roles.
 - **BIG-IP**: This template creates F5 BIG-IP Virtual Edition instances provisioned with Local Traffic Manager (LTM) and (optionally) Application Security Manager (ASM).

 By default, this solution (failover.yaml) creates a VPN with 4 subnets, an example Web Application instance, two PAYG BIG-IP instances with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
-Depending on settings, the amount of Public IPs provisioned will vary.
+Depending on settings, the number of Public IPs provisioned will vary.
 * Two EIPs will automatically be provisioned for the external Self IPs (for egress system routing).
 * Two EIPs will automatically be provisioned for NAT gateways.
 * If **provisionPublicIpMgmt** is set to **true**, two EIPs will be provisioned the Management Interfaces.
 If set to **false**, one EIP will be created for a bastion host.